skrulleps/dicoding-notesApp-BE/README.md

 node src/server.js
 ```

-The server will run on port 5000 by default.
+The server will run on the port specified in your environment variables (default is 5000).
 You can access the API at:

 ```
 http://localhost:5000